-Board 2nd Vice-Chair/Author Liaison Lucy Gregory Doll began her love affair with books when she started reading at age three.
-This is her twelfth year volunteering for the Carolina Mountains Literary Festival.
+Board 2nd Vice-Chair Lucy Gregory Doll began her love affair with books when she started reading at age three.
+This is her thirteenth year with the Carolina Mountains Literary Festival.
 She is the office manager for an electronics firm that repairs circuit boards for commercial laundry machines.
 Her former lives include being a Long Distance Operator back in the days when one dialed ‘O’ to call long distance or the police, administering the public service programs at the venerable National Theatre in Washington, DC (where she lived on a houseboat) and being retired.
 She is founder and director of Burnsville’s Read It & Weep Repertory Theatre, a local political activist, a sometimes-writer, and rescue-dog lover.
 Her perfect world would be free of televisions.
-Her month-old smart phone is smarter than she is, and therefore is for sale.

 Board Treasurer Jane Brown Willig has loved the Carolina Mountains Literary Festival since its inception, working the first few grants through the non-profit that stewarded the festival before it became its own non-profit in 2016.
 She has handled grant writing, management, event implementation, fundraising and finances for local non-profit organizations.
 She is currently consulting with a company that specializes in inter-generational learning and communication.
 Jane lives in the South Toe Valley of Yancey County, with her husband, Matt, a metalsmith.
 Jane enjoys reading, hiking the beautiful woods surrounding her home, traveling and spending time with her grown children.